The Most Underrated State for Adventure Travel

 True and fun facts that will make you want to go

 Idaho has 3,100 miles of rivers.
-More than any other state.
+Isn’t that reason enough to go?

 You may not fish from a camel’s back in Idaho.
 Hopefully, this won’t keep you from visiting.